Muneer44/CPT-NetSec/README.md

 # CPT-NetSec: Simulating Advance Network Configurations and Security Controls using Cisco Packet Tracer
-In this project I simulate an industry-like network and showcase the implementation of network security controls and advanced networking configurations using Cisco Packet Tracer.
+In this project, I simulate an industry-like network and showcase the implementation of network security controls and advanced networking configurations using Cisco Packet Tracer.
 The simulated network includes elements such as OSPF implementation, access control list configurations, port access security and so on.
 It serves as a practical example of industry best practices for network security and advanced network design.

 ## Table of Contents
 - [📍 Topology Network Design](#topology-network-design)